peetcie/vault-info/README.md

     function withdraw(uint256 _amount) ;

-        - Withdraw a speciffic ammount.
+        - Withdraw a specific ammount.
 If _amount is 0, the full deposit is withdrawn

     ---------------------------------------------------------------------------------------------